-- 1. Locate the thread (7) on the filter element onto the threads (8) in the bottom of the filter bowl (2).
-Spin on the element and tighten the drain valve (3) by hand - Lubricate the O ring seal (6) with clean diesel fuel.
+- 1. Locate the thread (7) in the filter element onto the threads (8).
+Spin on the element and tighten the drain valve (3) by hand. - 2.
+Lubricate the O ring seal (6) with clean engine oil.
 Do NOT fill the filter bowl (2) with fuel before the filter assembly is installed.

 - 3. Do not use a tool to install the filter assembly.
 Tighten the assembly by hand.
 Install the filter bowl (2).
 Turn the filter bowl clockwise until the filter bowl locks into position against the stops. - 4.
 Turn the fuel supply valve to the ON position. - 5.
-The primary fuel filter the secondary fuel filter must be replaced at the same time.
-Refer to the Operation and Maintenance Manual, "Fuel System Primary Filter (Water Separator) Element -Replace". - 6.
+The primary and secondary fuel filters must be replaced at the same time.
+Refer to the Operation and Maintenance Manual, "Fuel System Primary Filter (Water Separator) Element - Replace". - 6.
 Prime the fuel system.
 Refer to the Operation and Maintenance Manual, "Fuel System Prime" for more information.